wpscholar-wp-plugins/mpress-image-refresh/readme.txt

 == Changelog ==

+= 2.1 =

+* Fix to allow a 'full' image size to be used.
+* Added note to help messages letting the user know only logged in users with the ability to edit the shortcode can see the notification.

 = 2.0 =

 * Added helpful error messages for content editors when there is an issue with the shortcode implementation.